bnhovde/rui-components/src/components/Container/Container.docs.md

 # Container component

+The Container component is a generic utility component to be used for the following:
+- Adding global margin/padding to wrapped components/elements
+- Adding global max-width to wrapped components/elements
+- Adding alignment to wrapped components/elements

-The Container component adds padding to wrapped components, use this everywhere you need padding instead of adding padding to elements (where you can).
+Use this everywhere you need padding instead of adding padding to elements (where you can).

-- All containers will have left/right padding by default unless 'full' is used.
+NB: All containers will have left/right padding by default unless 'full' is used.

+## Example

 ```react
 plain: true